 However, Weiss says he looked at the data, and after being assured he could charge for the additional cost of more chlorine, he came around.
 I hear these sorts of stories all the time.
 People often believe they are doing the right thing, so when a sensor that can take continuous measurements together with a computer program says you’re not doing a good job, it’s not welcome news.
 However, in this case, it also provides a bit of protection for the contractor because he can clearly show the HOA managers exactly how many extra chemicals he needs to do his job.

 That is one anecdote from the trial period.
 Weiss says that the system will also detect leaking irrigation lines or burned-out light bulbs in street lamps, allowing contractors to solve problems as soon as they happen.
+Similar systems are in place in other communities around the world, such as in areas of the UK where air conditioning birmingham contractors are alerted by their clients to resolve issues quickly.
 Already the test community where the system was installed has agreed to sign on as a paying client.
 Weiss hopes that Common Sense will find customers far beyond Southern California.
 So far she’s planning to market in Northern California, Florida, and in Texas, where planned communities often have homeowners’ associations.

 The company is also working hard on a second generation of the product, which would add security cameras and access control.
 The idea of HOAs having access to security footage gives me the heebie-jeebies given how petty some HOA board members can be, but Weiss says that the footage will go to the management company, not the boards.
 Plus, many HOAs already have cameras set up, and laws governing their use.

 In my chat with Weiss I saw the suburb of the future.
 And much of it seemed reasonable and more efficient.
 We’ll see if that’s actually how it turns out.